rorywalsh/cabbage/Docs/Widgets/Properties/channel_type.md

 **channeltype("type")** Specifies the type of channel.
 Default is "float".
 If you wish to send the text contained in the combobox, for examples the names of a set of audio samples, set type to "string".
 If type is not set to string the index of the selected item will be sent to Csound on the named channel.

+>Note that if you are using 'string' channels, you must use this identifier before setting the initial value.